 Critically, the one-minute point is a desirable metric.
 Most YouTube videos now are designed around this to both bring in revenue and increase their rankings in one fell swoop.

 Thumbnails play a part in this and are down to you – we’ll instead go over techniques that have more to do with good old keywords.

 The big one.
 Your title is a critical part of your SEO strategy for YouTube You need to of course have a title that is attention-grabbing, succinct, and informative.

 Your title needs to be friendly to a wide range of viewers and easily understood.
 It’s best to avoid overly technical language as a result unless your video is specifically referring to a product or the like which will be specifically searched for.

-A key tip is to take full advantage of the fact that YouTube auto suggests as you fill in the search field.
-You can use this to fill in a few words along the lines of what your video is regarding to see what people are going for.
+A key tip is to take full advantage of the fact that YouTube auto-suggests as you fill in the search field.
+You can use this to fill in a few words along the lines of what your video is regarding see what people are going for.